 Welcome to the Kendall Township Website!
-It is presently under construction, be sure to check back shortly for more content and helpful information.
+It's construction is ongoing, so be sure to check back shortly for more content and helpful information.

 Here is a quick little history snippet of the history of Kendall Township: